What is 'Antifa'? Meet the fascist-fighting coalition dubbed the 'Alt-Left' by president

 It's difficult to estimate the size of the group's membership, but today there are branches of the organization in most major cities across the country.
 The protesters are typically young people who are angered by the rise in hate crimes and white nationalism in the wake of President Trump's election.

-The protesters are also notoriously media-shy, which Fisher says is common for anti-government groups.
+The protesters are also notoriously media-shy, which Fisher said is common for anti-government groups.
 NBC News reached out to several Antifa organizations for this story, but they did not wish to be interviewed.

 How long have they been around?